 - Firstly, we need to get the latest version of the Chromium OS.
-To get this first head over to Chromium OS For All SBC.
-If the website is down then you can find all the versions here.
-(You will most likely want the files in the Raspberry Pi 3 folder.)
+Their main project website has been down for quite sometime and looks like it won’t be coming back.
+You can still find all the released versions over at their sourceforge mirror (You will most likely want the files in the Raspberry Pi 3 folder.).

 - On this page scroll down to downloads and then find the latest version for your Pi.
 For example, CHROMIUMRPI3 is for the Raspberry Pi 3.

 - Once downloaded you will need to unzip the file.
 If you don’t have any zipping tool installed, I suggest something like 7zip if you’re using Windows (Mac should unzip by double clicking on it).

 - Next you will also need a formatting tool.
 The one I always use and I highly recommend you use is called SD formatter and can be downloaded here.

 - Once installed insert the SD card into your PC and check the drive letter allocated for it(For example g:/).

 - Now open up the SD formatter and select your driver letter in the required field.
 Once confirmed that it is all correct press format.